Tiredness

 • The longer tiredness has been a problem, the less likely you will find any remediable cause.

-• Make eye contact with the patient and possibly shake hands – your first impressions as to whether or not the patient is actually ‘ill’ are likely to prove correct, and may give early clues to easily overlooked causes such as Parkinson’s disease.
+• Make eye contact with the patient and shake hands – your first impressions as to whether or not the patient is actually ‘ill’ are likely to prove correct, and may give early clues to easily overlooked causes such as Parkinson’s disease.

 • If you suspect depression, enquire directly about relevant symptoms – you do not have to ‘exclude’ physical illness before making a presumptive diagnosis of this sort.